top of page

 Counselling Overview

-Judy Wright supports with warmth, understanding, respect, non-judgement, empathy, support, safety, and encouragement during counselling and training sessions.
-Judy focuses counselling sessions around conscious/unconscious emotional and behavioral patterns.
+Our counsellors (registered psychologist and clinical social workers) support with warmth, understanding, respect, non-judgement, empathy, support, safety, and encouragement during counselling and training sessions.
+Our counsellors focus sessions around conscious/unconscious emotional and behavioral patterns.
 Distorted thought and belief patterns, and unresolved issues create dysfunction.
 Those patterns may be obvious, or not, to the client.
 The therapist’s journey is to assist the client in becoming more aware/conscious of these patterns and their consequences.
 Dysfunctional patterns impact one’s ability to achieve wholeness and wellness.
 Research supports that finding.

 Research reports that unresolved issues and emotions create stress which impacts physical and mental health.
 Resolving and changing these issues can help people achieve greater authenticity and a sense of wellbeing.
-Judy utilizes a wide range of evidence-based techniques and processes to work with the conscious and unconscious mind.
-Judy matches techniques to the client’s need/s.
+Our counsellors utilize a wide range of evidence-based techniques and processes to work with the conscious and unconscious mind.
+Each counsellor matches techniques to the client’s need/s.

 Counselling Session/s: